linode/apl-core/docs/development.md

 OIDC_SCOPE: openid
 ```

-In order to support untrusted certificates you may need to conditionally disable certificate validation:
+To support untrusted certificates you may need to conditionally disable certificate validation:

 ```
 OIDC_VERIFY_CERT: '{{ not $v._derived.untrustedCA }}'